lafikl/bare/README.md

 # Example:
 ```
 ./bare ls.sh hosts.txt klafi
 ```
-`ls.sh` is in example directory in this repo.
+`ls.sh` and `hosts.txt` are in the [example](https://github.com/lafikl/bare/tree/master/example) directory in this repo.